-Buying a home can be one of the biggest moments in your life and that is especially true when you are a first time home buyer.
+Buying a home can be one of the biggest moments in your life and that is especially true for first time buyers.
 But how does the process work and what do you need to know?
 Here’s are some useful tips for anyone buying a home for the first time:

 Clean up your finances

 Let’s get this clear from the start: if you don’t have a decent credit score or enough money saved up for a down payment, you’re going to struggle to buy a house.
 With both your credit score and your down payment, the higher the number the better it is for you.
 A good credit score will entitle you to lower rates on your mortgage, which increases the amount you can borrow.
 Run a credit check on yourself to see where you stand; if it is low, take some time to improve it because it will make a big difference when buying a house.
 You should seek the advice of a financial advisor on how to you can improve your credit score – this could mean ensuring you have something in your name that provides credit (like a credit card) and ensuring you make payments on time, regularly.

 Meanwhile, even though it is possible to buy a house with a 5% down payment, you’re best aiming for 20% because this will reduce the amount you need to borrow and means you will not be required to obtain mortgage loan insurance.

 This is probably the most important when buying a house and a good place to start is to get pre-approved for a mortgage.
 This is when a bank assesses your financial status and then approves a loan amount and rate.
 You will be told how much you can borrow and what the monthly mortgage payment will be; this pre-approval will then be guaranteed for around 120 days and gives you a clear indication of what you can afford when combined with your down payment.